 Providers used to set a target level for your LDL cholesterol.
 But now the focus is reducing your risk for problems caused by narrowing of your arteries.
 Your provider may monitor your cholesterol levels.
 But frequent testing is rarely needed.

 You and your provider will decide what dose of a statin you should take.
-If you have risk factors, you may need to take higher doses. or add other types of drugs.
+If you have risk factors, you may need to take higher doses. or add other types of medicines.
 Factors that your provider will consider when choosing your treatment include:

 - Your total, HDL, and LDL cholesterol levels before treatment